akuefler/akuefler.github.io/pca_blog.md

 For most real-world datasets, dimensionality reduction involves sacrifice.
 Every principal component captures a bit of variance and somewhere along the line, the user must make a judgment call about how much of that variance it is okay to throw out if it means getting to weasel into a lower dimension.
 The subjectivity of this process is why visual diagnostics tools can play such an important role in dimensionality reduction.
 Good analyses rely on the ability of informaticians to make informed decisions and Fovea is a great informer.
 By interacting with data, testing different candidate dimensionalities, and observing the associated “variance payoffs”, users can make better choices for a dimensionality reduction.

 Consider how our workflow changes as we move into higher dimensions.
 Imagine you are a psychologist acutely interested in how frequently members of 3 different populations (children, adolescents, and adults) experience 6 different emotions (joy, sorrow, jealousy, malice, fear, and pride) throughout the day.
 For convenience, we’ll pretend also that each population’s data can be modeled perfectly as a normally-distributed hypersphere in 6D emotion-space.
-Now instead of having three rotations of a disc shown in three different colors, our dataset will consist of three distinct hyperspheres (created with synthetic_data) representing the emotional diversity of children (red), adolescents (green) and adults (blue):
+Now instead of having three rotations of a disc shown in three different colors, our dataset will consist of three distinct hyperspheres (created with _synthetic/_data()_) representing the emotional diversity of children (red), adolescents (green) and adults (blue):

 ```python
 #Create and stretch different hypersphere "clusters":